 Since the StructuredTaskScope

-is not completed until all child threads are finished, it fits very well into the concept of scoped values.
+is not completed until all child threads are finished, it fits very well into the concept of Scoped Values.

 What Is the Difference Between ScopedValue and ThreadLocal?

-Those who have solved the requirements of these examples so far with thread locals may now wonder: Why do we need scoped values?
+Those who have solved the requirements of these examples so far with thread locals may now wonder: Why do we need Scoped Values?
 What can they do that thread locals can't?

-Scoped values have the following advantages:
+Scoped Values have the following advantages:

 - They are only valid during the lifetime of the